-The big differences between the two are that more amenities -- such as extra restaurants, a Wine Spectator La Reserve Wine Bar, and the Bon Appetit Culinary Center -- are only available on the newer, larger ships.
-Although they're smaller Regatta, Insignia and Nautica have a cozier ambience.
+The big differences between Oceania's classes of ships are the size and resultant number of amenities.
+Extra restaurants, a Wine Spectator La Reserve Wine Bar and The Culinary Center are only available on the newer, larger ships (although as mentioned, Sirena does have a Red Ginger).
+Although they're smaller, Regatta, Insignia, Sirena and Nautica have a cozier ambience.

 In all cases, Oceania decor is traditional luxe, with the requisite polished dark mahoganies, muted fabrics and rich-colored carpets.
 By virtue of the ships' sizes, it's not difficult to find yourself oriented by the first day at sea.
 (Even the much larger Marina and Riviera are a cinch to navigate, though you can expect a more colorful, modern palette.)
 These ships bear a high ratio of standard balcony cabins.

 Service is enthusiastic and gracious, courtesy of the well-trained staff.